Barcelona

 The Barcelona program will feature two days of technical presentations and case studies spanning computational design, simulation-driven engineering, advanced manufacturing, and architectural systems.

-The agenda will highlight the emerging role of AI and machine-learning–based methods within these practices, with contributions from industry, academia, and software developers focused on practical workflows, underlying computational frameworks, and real-world application.
-The full program and speaker lineup will be updated continually leading up to the event.
+The agenda highlights the emerging role of AI and machine-learning–based methods within these practices, with contributions from industry, academia, and software developers focused on practical workflows, underlying computational frameworks, and real-world application.

 Organization: